 People were fired from top to bottom but there was a man who worked as a lab tech whose work was “fireproof”.
 You would think that under normal circumstances he should be one of the first to be fired but the man kept his job.
 I asked him how he did it and his answer was “they need me”.
 “I’m one of the very few people in the entire country that can calibrate this machine”, he further explained.

 He told me of how he paid out of pocket to learn how to calibrate this special equipment that is needed at his workplace.
-Today, he’s not only relevant, he’s highly adored by his employers.
+Today, he’s not only relevant, but he’s also highly adored by his employers.
 They hold him in such high esteem, grants his request without hesitation and give him bonus checks just because they know if he decides to resign tomorrow, their work is at risk.
 That is the type of updating I’m referring to!

 You don’t have to be an employee to update yourself.
 If you are self-employed or a business owner, you must commit to your personal development as well.
 Always think about better ways of conducting your daily business activities.
 Actively search for productivity apps that can help you work better and faster.
 Be that one person whose customers can’t do without because they know that you are one step ahead.